ahrefs/react-alicante-workshop/README.md

 of entries, we should use a `switch (feed.entries)` check.
 In case the array is empty, we can just render `React.string("This user feed is empty")`.

-With these two modifications, our app is slightly more user friendly.
+With these two modifications, our app is a bit more user friendly.

 ### Step 9 completion check

 To test these changes, we can type a username like `in` to see the empty feed message.
-Or we can type an invalid username like `invalid-` to see the invalid username message.

-Finally, we can type an nonexistent user like `a---1` to see the invalid response from the server message (this user does not exist).
+Testing with invalid usernames like `invalid-` will display an invalid username message, while nonexistent usernames like `a---1` will show a server error message (this user doesn't exist, but this case is currently not handled by the API server).

 ## Project layout